János Kádár: Post–World War II career

 After the Soviet liberation of Hungary, the Soviet–Hungarian Communist leadership sent Zoltán Vas and the new Kremlin-approved Central Committee of the Communist Party of Hungary; Kádár became a member.
 Kádár rose, not because of ideology, or technical knowledge, but rather for his organisational skills.
 He helped organize the Party's headquarters and designed its membership card.
 The Soviet troops stationed in Hungary committed mass rapes and pillaged Budapest and the countryside.
 Kádár told the Interior Minister, "The Soviet command caused really big difficulties in our work, especially in the beginning, and they still do".
 Kádár was appointed deputy chief of police.
 He had sharp critics, such as Rákosi's party deputy Ernő Gerő who felt his decision to dissolve the party during the war was a rash decision.
 Other peers felt he had been over-promoted.
 Nevertheless, he moved up to the Politburo of the Communist Party of Hungary.
 In February 1945, Rákosi was elected General Secretary of the Communist Party of Hungary.

 Rákosi's leadership consisted of Mihály Farkas the Minister of Defence.
 Kádár and Béla Kovács noted with puzzlement the leadership's total lack of interest in the domestic Communist's experience and outlook.
 As head of cadres, Kádár supervised membership appointments to the party.
 This position gave him contacts, some of whom would become very important to him in his later life.
-After failing to secure a majority in Parliament after the 1945 election, the Communist leadership started the divide and conquer strategy known as salami tactics.
-Kádár became a prominent figure during the period between the 1945 and the 1947 Hungarian parliamentary elections.
+After failing to secure a majority in Parliament after the 1945 Hungarian parliamentary election, the Communist leadership started the divide and conquer strategy known as salami tactics.
+Kádár became a prominent figure during the period between 1945 and the 1947 Hungarian parliamentary election.
 Kádár had evolved a sense of rivalry with the Social Democratic Party of Hungary, claiming the party was "thrashing" them in government, and that they made it impossible for the Communists to negotiate policy with the Hungarian trade unions.

-In 1946, Kádár campaigned for the communist party in workers districts and factories.
+In 1946, Kádár campaigned for the Communist party in workers districts and factories.
 These areas were heavily contested between the Communists and the Social Democrats.
-The Communists were able to persuade the Social Democrats to hold elections in factories where the communists held the majority.
+The Communists were able to persuade the Social Democrats to hold elections in factories where the Communists held the majority.
 The clear majority results gained by the Communists during this election prompted the Social Democrats to postpone the rest of the election.
 At the 3rd Congress of the Communist Party of Hungary, Kádár was appointed one of Rákosi's two deputies.
 He was appointed deputy because of social and ethnic background, the majority of the leadership were of Jewish origins and were intellectuals, Kádár was however a "Hungarian" worker.
 In the aftermath of his appointment, he enrolled himself in Russian lessons and grew fond of reading, his favorite being The Good Soldier Švejk.